avohq/ios-analytics-debugger/README.md

 # Using with Avo

+When using Avo generated code you'll be calling the `init` methods.
+Actual interface of the methods depends on your schema setup, but there will be init methods with `debugger` parameter, where you can pass an instance of `AnalyticsDebugger`.

 Obj-C

-    [Avo initAvoWithEnv:AVOEnvDev customDestination:[CustomDestination new] debugger:debugger];
+    [Avo initAvoWithEnv:AVOEnvDev ... debugger:debugger];
-    [Avo appOpened];

 Swift

-    Avo.initAvo(env: AvoEnv.dev, customDestination: CustomDestiation(), debugger: debugger)
+    Avo.initAvo(env: AvoEnv.dev, ..., debugger: debugger)
-    Avo.appOpened()

-Then after you call showDebugger in your activity the debugger view will appear with the App Opened event inside.
+After that all events from Avo function calls will be automatically accessable in the debugger UI.

 ## Author